NanoComp/meep/doc/docs/Python_User_Interface.md

 flag in its C library, and it can also be managed via the `Verbosity` class after `meep.mpb` is imported.

-Note that this class is a Singleton, meaning that each call to create a new `Verbosity` actually gives you the same instance.
-Calling `Verbosity()` with no arguments simply returns that instance.
+Note that this class is a Singleton: every `Verbosity()` gives you the same instance, the one already available as `meep.verbosity`.

 The `Verbosity` instance can be used as a global verbosity controller, and assignments to any instance of `Verbosity` will set the global verbosity